 After data collection, it is possible to process review data with Text Mining tools.
-In this paper automatic sentiment analysis of reviews is used to evaluate product satisfaction.
+In this paper automatic sentiment analysis of reviews is used to evaluate customers' satisfaction with product and product's aspects.
 Sentiment stands for the emotional evaluation of author's opinion about a product that is referred to in the reviews.

 There are three main approaches to sentiment analysis: 1) linguistic, 2) statistical, and 3) combined.
-The linguistic approach is based on using rules and vocabularies of emotionality words [16][17].
-This approach is quite timeconsuming due to the need of compiling vocabularies, patterns, and making rules for identifying sentiments.
+The linguistic approach is based on using rules and vocabularies of emotionality words [23][24].
+This approach is quite time-consuming due to the need of compiling vocabularies, patterns, and making rules for identifying sentiments.
 However, the main drawback of this approach is the impossibility to get a quantitative evaluation of the sentiment.
-The statistical approach is based on the methods of supervised and non-supervised machine learning (ML) [18][19].
+The statistical approach is based on the methods of supervised and non-supervised machine learning (ML) [25][26].
 The combined approach presupposes a combined use of the first two approaches.

-In present work the methods of supervised machine learning is used - a Bayesian classifier and Support Vector Machines.
-Their realization in IDSS is based on techniques described by Pang and Lee [18][19].
-More detailed information about implemented methods of sentiment analysis used in this paper can be found in [20][21].
-In Figure 4 algorithms of learning and classification for naive Bayes classifier based on Multinomial model are presented.
+In this paper we used methods of supervised machine learning - naïve Bayesian classifier and Support Vector Machines.
+Text sentiment evaluation can be expressed quantitatively.
+Their realization in IDSS is based on techniques described by Pang and Lee [25][26].
+More detailed information about implemented methods of sentiment analysis used in this paper can be found in our previous work [27][28].
+In Figure 5 algorithms of learning and classification for naïve Bayes classifier based on Multinomial model are presented.
 An advantage of these ML methods that they are quite easy in software implementation, and do not require making linguistic analyzers or sentiment vocabularies.
-They are able to evaluate sentiment quantitatively.
-For sentiment classification is used binary scale - positive and negative tonality.
+They are able to sentiment evaluate sentiment quantitatively.
+For classification is used binary scale - positive and negative tonality.
 We use vector representation of review texts with help of the bag-of-words model.
 As attributes, we consider bit vectors - presence or absence of the word in the review text, and frequency vectors - a number of times that a given word appears in the text of the review.
 Lemmatization is also used.
+We also used lemmatization that transforms all the words of the review to the initial form.